Egypt (Africa)Advice for All Destinations Vaccinations Malaria Other Health Risks Alerts News

 Find out if there are any restrictions you need to consider if you are travelling with medicines.

 Know how to access healthcare at your destination: see the GOV.UK English speaking doctors and medical facilities: worldwide list

 If you feel unwell on your return home from travelling abroad, always seek advice from a healthcare professional and let them know your travel history.

 - Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, seasonal flu vaccine (if indicated), MMR, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

 - Courses or boosters usually advised: Poliomyelitis; Tetanus.

 - Other vaccines to consider: Hepatitis A; Hepatitis B; Rabies; Typhoid.

 - Selectively advised vaccines - only for those individuals at highest risk: none.

-Yellow fever vaccination certificate required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission (with the addition of Eritrea, Rwanda, Somalia, United Republic of Tanzania and Zambia) and for travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission (with the same additions as above).
-In the absence of a vaccination certificate, the individual will be detained in quarantine for up to 6 days after arrival from an area at risk of yellow fever transmission.
+Yellow fever vaccination certificate required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission, and for travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.